101.0 -- Family and Student Rights and Responsibilities

 - Behave in a manner consistent with school and district rules and policies.

-101.1 — A Checklist of Parental Involvement
+101.1 — A Checklist of Parent and Family Engagement

 To determine your level of involvement, please take the following self-assessment.